Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 He’s found that the tire widened by 0.5mm at his first 1000km checkpoint but only another 0.2mm all the way up to 5000km (3100 miles).

-Most of us enthusiasts by definition ride 5000km (3100 miles) to 10,000 km (6200 miles) a year and might go through one or two pairs of tires a season.
-Based on what Jarno found in his endurance testing, that means our tires will likely be another 0.5mm or wider during most of the time we ride them, ie., after about 1000km or 620 miles.
+Most of us enthusiasts, by definition, ride 5000km (3100 miles) to 10,000 km (6200 miles) a year and might go through one or two pairs of tires a season.
+Based on what Jarno found in his endurance testing, our tires will likely be another 0.5mm or wider most of the time we ride them, i.e., after about 1000km or 620 miles.

-In the chart below, you’ll see how much wider or narrower the rim is than the tire for each combination.
-When the rim is wider and should continue to be over the life of the tire, the cells showing the measurements will be shaded green.
-If the rim is initially wider but tire wear will cause the tire to expand beyond the width of the rim, they get a yellow shading.
+The chart below shows how much wider or narrower the rim is than the tire for each combination.
+When the rim is wider and should continue to be over the tire’s life, the cells showing the measurements will be shaded green.
+If the rim is initially wider but tire wear will cause it to expand beyond the width of the rim, they get a yellow shading.
 When the rim is narrower than the tire to start with, the cells are shaded pink (but only because you couldn’t see the numbers if I used red).

 While my measurements were limited to the wheelsets you see in the charts below, I’ve hopefully given you a wide enough range of wheels with different inside and outside widths that you can find one with similar measurements to yours.